Backing Up with Mobile Internet

 And for RVers, computers can very literally ‘crash’ headlong into another vehicle if involved in an accident.

 Fires and floods are risks too.
+Unstable campground or marina power can fry electronics.
 The more you let your imagination run wild, the scarier the world starts to seem!

-But in all these cases, the loss of hardware is often not nearly as catastrophic as the potential loss of the data stored.
+But in all these cases, the loss of hardware is often not nearly as catastrophic as the potential loss of stored data.

-And if your computer is part of your livelihood, in an instant, months worth of work can be gone.
+And if your computer or device is part of your livelihood, then months' worth of work can be gone in an instant - unless you have a backup.

 Backing up critical data is one of the most important chores for every responsible technology owner - don't wait until it is too late!

-However if you're dealing with the variabilities of relying on mobile internet with data caps, fluctuating speeds and reliability - you may need to think differently about how you approach your back-up strategy.
+However if you're dealing with the variabilities of mobile internet connections, data caps, fluctuating speeds and reliability - you may need to think differently about how you approach your back-up strategy.

-At least once a year, take some time to think through what you would do if you ever lost all your technology at once - to a fire, theft, lighting strike, meteor...
+At least once a year, take some time to think through what you would do if you ever lost all your technology at once - to a fire, theft, lightning strike, meteor...

 How would you recover?